 To install the Float Model, you may wish to slightly pre-tighten the screws on the Drain Flood Protector beforehand to expand the outer gasket.
 If your pipe has a slightly larger diameter, this will help the unit from falling too far down the pipe.
 You could also use a string, wire or hook to lower the Drain Flood Protector into place, or simply hold the float rod.
 Lower the Drain Flood Protector into the pipe, making sure that it's low enough with the float pushed up for the strainer/cover to fit back over the drain, flush with the floor.

 Once the unit is down deep enough, tighten the screws at the top to create a snug seal within the pipe.
 Put a few drops or dabs worth of oil or grease on the float rod and the hole at the top of the unit.
 Replace the strainer/cover on the drain, and wash your hands.
-It's over, you’re finished.
+Periodically check to ensure the pin moves freely when the float is sealed.